FR4 Dielectric Constant and Material Properties

-Your PCB design begins with an insulating substrate—typically made from a material called FR4—as its core.
-The designation “FR4” refers to the flame-retardant properties of the dielectric material and type 4 woven glass-reinforced epoxy laminate used for the substrate.
-This type of laminate material has high mechanical and high electrical insulating properties regardless of humidity and works as the ideal choice for many electronic component applications.
-Using the FR4 minimizes the production cost for PCBs.
+Your PCB design begins with an insulating substrate, typically made from a material called FR4, as its core.
+The designation “FR4” refers to the flame-retardant properties of the dielectric material and type-4 woven glass-reinforced epoxy laminate used to build up the substrate.
+This type of laminate material is highly insulating and rigid, and every manufacturer should know how to work with FR4 laminates as a base material.

 The limitations also become apparent when using standard FR4 with RF applications.
 On one hand, dielectric stability may suffer across the higher frequencies.
 Along with a higher dissipation factor (Df) and higher insertion losses at microwave frequencies of 1 GHz to 15GHz, traces used on FR4 have a larger attenuation at RF frequencies.
 Further, the FR4 thickness affects the effective dielectric constant of the PCB and…the greater impedance matching required for RF circuits.
 When working with RF circuits, the selection of high-performance FR4 that can handle multiple lamination cycles and has good reliability characteristics works as a solution for those problems.

 - Measurements of FR4 dielectric constant can be difficult as the results will vary with respect to the measurement method.

 - Impedance calculations for common trace geometries, such as microstrips and striplines, require accurate wideband Debye dispersion models for FR4 dielectric constant.

 - Balancing FR4 dielectric constant with PCB laminate thickness and trace width is a difficult problem, but the right stackup manager can help you produce accurate impedance and propagation delay calculations.

 Creating an impedance profile with copper roughness models directly from a PCB laminate stackup in Altium Designer.